tequdev/evernode-docs/docs/source/sdk/evernode/evdevkit/overview.md

 Execute the following command to create an Evernode cluster.

-_**NOTE:** If the cluster creation process fails during execution, re-executing the same command will resume from the point of failure._
+_**NOTE:** If the cluster creation process fails during execution, re-executing the same command with `--recover` option will resume from the point of failure._

  ```
 evdevkit cluster-create <cluster-size > <path-to-contract-directory> <contract-binary> <preferred-hosts-file-path>